 • PBO (N=117)

-• Other multiplicity-controlled endpoints were clinical remission at week 24, patient-reported outcome-2 (PRO-2) remission at week 12, clinical response at week 12, clinical remission at week 48, and endoscopic response at week 48.
+• Other multiplicity-controlled endpoints were clinical remission at week 24, patient-reported outcome-2 (PRO-2) remission (an abdominal pain mean daily score ≤1 and stool frequency mean daily score ≤3 and no worsening of abdominal pain or stool frequency from baseline) at week 12, clinical response (CDAI ≥100-point reduction from baseline or clinical remission [CDAI <150]) at week 12, clinical remission at weeks 24 and 48, and endoscopic response at week 48.
+Endoscopic response, using an alternate definition (>50% improvement from baseline in SES-CD or SES-CD ≤2) was also assessed at weeks 12 and 48.

 • All patients who met rescue criteria were considered not to have met efficacy endpoints after week 16.